 (While a sequel has yet to be formally ordered—likely due to the twist ending involving T'Challa at the end of Avengers: Infinity War—Marvel Studios president Kevin Feige has admitted that there are plans for a second in the works.
 So, blame the delay on Thanos and not audience demand.)

-"At the end of the day, what this represents for the future generation, for these kids that are going to be watching this, for people all over the world to start this dialogue and conversation, that's what I'm more excited about," Michael B. Jordan, who dazzled as the film's villain, Erik Killmonger, told E!
+"At the end of the day, what this represents for the future generation, for these kids that are going to be watching this, for people all over the world to start this dialogue and conversation, that's what I'm more excited about," Michael B. Jordan, who dazzled as the film's villain, Erik Killmonger, and earned two People's Choice Awards nominations, told E!
 News earlier this year.
 "Seeing how many more of these Black Panthers we'll see…I'm more curious seeing the effects of this movie in the industry and how that's going to change minorities in film and television."

 Hollywood's next test case for representation came almost immediately after Black Panther's release with the arrival of Ava DuVernay's adaptation of Madeleine L'Engle's A Wrinkle in Time.
 With an estimated production budget of over $100 million, making the celebrated director the first woman of color to helm such a tentpole film for a major studio, and a remarkably diverse cast of empowered females (newcomer Storm Reid, Reese Witherspoon, Mindy Kaling, and Oprah freaking Winfrey), there was a lot of pressure placed on the film.

 For DuVernay, the film represented the opportunity to "explore some real black girl magic onscreen," as she told Vulture last year in a joint interview with Coogler, and "challenge the idea of who gets to be the hero."